-It’s just as delicious as an appetizer served alongside some toasted pita chips, or part of a large mezze platter.
+These honey roasted beets with goat cheese yogurt dip are just as delicious as an appetizer served alongside some toasted pita chips, or part of a large mezze platter.
 I’ve also served it as a side with a casual meal or even just enjoyed it as an afternoon snack, because it’s the kind of dish you whip up just as easily for yourself as you do for company.

 What we have here is a bit of a mash up of Middle Eastern cuisine.
 The beets with yogurt are a riff on a Persian dish where cooked beets are folded into yogurt that’s common in Iran, while the dukkah nut and spice topping has its roots in Egyptian cuisine.

 The starting point is a creamy blend of yogurt and goat cheese that’s been whipped together until thick and smooth.
 I top that with a layer of generously caramelized honey roasted beets.
 As I’ve mentioned before, I think that roasting certainly improves most vegetables, but especially so with beets, concentrating the natural sweetness and giving them an almost candy-like quality.
 I like to slice them thinly so they cook quickly and evenly and then spread them out onto a bed of the goat cheese yogurt dip.

 Yogurt and goat cheese are excellent partners for beets, their creamy tartness contrasts wonderfully with the natural sweetness of beets.